Osheenverma/Manual-Testing-on-HDFC-Bank-/README.md

 # Manual-Testing-on-HDFC-Bank-
-This is my first project in which I created manual test cases on HDFC banking mobile application.
+This is my demo project.
+In this I have prepared manual test cases on HDFC Mobile Banking application wherein I covered installation, login functionality, Easy technology menu, Dashboard functionality, Transaction functionality, Various payment cards functionality, Various bill payments and recharge.
+I have tested for whether they are ready for real time use or not by providing a status to each of the functionalities.